kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

   HTTP_PASSWORD: XXX
 ```

-### Step 4: Rotate the secret
+### Step 4: Rotate the Secret
 A Secret being referenced with the `secretKeyRef` construct as used in the previous can be rotated manually or automatically.
-For automatic rotation, update the actual secret values and keep the keys stable.
+For automatic rotation, update the actual values of the Secret and keep the keys of the Secret stable.
-Once an hour, the LogPipeline watches the referenced secrets and detects changes to them.
+Once an hour, the LogPipeline watches the referenced Secrets and detects changes to them.
 To enforce the detection, just annotate the LogPipeline; for example, with the following code:

 ```yaml
 kind: LogPipeline